cms-dev/cms/docs/Docker image.rst

 * :gh_blob:`cms-test.sh`: This file uses :gh_blob:`docker-compose.test.yml` to
-     spawn a volatile database (not persisted on disk) as well as a CMS instance that automatically runs all tests.
+     spawn a volatile database (not persisted on disk) as well as a CMS instance that automatically runs all unit tests and functional tests.

+* :gh_blob:`cms-stresstest.sh`: Similar to `cms_test.sh` but runs the stress
+     tests instead of the unit tests.
+The stress test consists of: creating a database, populating it with some sample tasks, and then simulating some users logging in via ContestWebServer and repeatedly performing actions such as download task statements and submitting solutions.

 * :gh_blob:`cms-dev.sh`: This file uses :gh_blob:`docker-compose.dev.yml` to
-     spawn a database (persisted in the local ``.dev/postgres-data`` folder within the repository) as well as a CMS instance that only runs `bash`, leaving you with a shell from where you can start cms services and servers.
-     The DB port and CMS server ports are also automatically forwarded on the host machine (respectively to ``15432`` for the database, and ``8888-8890`` for CMS).
+     spawn a database (**persisted** in the local ``.dev/postgres-data`` folder within the repository) as well as a CMS container that only runs `bash`, leaving you with a shell from where you can start cms services.
+Changes made in the repository are also reflected directly inside the container (the source code is mounted as a docker volume).
+The DB port and CMS server ports are also automatically forwarded on the host machine (respectively to ``15432`` for the database, and ``8888-8890`` for CMS), which allows you to access the CMS web server from your host machine, but that also means you can only use `./cms-dev.sh` for one git branch at a time, as the ports are already in use.

 Make sure that you have a recent version of Docker installed, as well as Docker Compose.